T-Tomczyk/XML-Parser/README.md

 ## Usage as a Python script
 1. Make sure you have the necessary dependencies installed:
-  -Python 3
+  - Python 3
-  -pandas module ("pip install pandas")
+  - pandas module ("pip install pandas")
-  -lxml module ("pip install lxml")
+  - lxml module ("pip install lxml")
 2. Download the python files.
 You can do it using your browser or from a command line using git.
 3. In your command line go to the location of the downloaded file.
 4. Run "python GUI.py".